tomsiewert/nixops-plugged/README.md

-# NixOps Plugged
+# NixOps 2.0 with batteries included.

-NixOps 2.0 with batteries included.
-Aims to include any compatible plugins as they become available.
+This flake aims to include any compatible plugins as they become available.

 ## Use from the command line.
 Clone this repository and you can run nixops from inside the project root.
 This flake exports a Nix App, so running `nix run . -- <args>` is equivalent to running `nixops <args>`.